With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

 As part of the new generation, there are many more fantastic fashion designers worth mentioning in this article, such as Christian Louboutin, Vera Wang, Emanuel Ungaro, Kate Spade, and Michael Kors.

-Let’s not forget Donna Karan, Victoria Beckham, Zac Posen, Christian Audigier, Christian Lacroix, Christian Siriano, and Tory Burch, key fashion designers to the looks we wear today.
+Let’s not forget Donna Karan, Victoria Beckham, Zac Posen, Christian Audigier, Christian Lacroix, Christian Siriano, and Tory Burch, key fashion designers responsible for the looks we wear today.

-This top 20 best fashion designers is not definitive and will expand to include the fashion designers mentioned above, according to your proposals and votes, so feel free to contribute with your opinions on who the best fashion designers are.
+It will expand to include the fashion designers mentioned above, according to your proposals and votes, so feel free to contribute with your opinions on the best fashion designers.

 Weekly Newsletter